pryydun/restaurant_booking/README.md

    - Or run the SQL commands from `schema.sql` in your database

 2. **Configuration**:
-   - Update database credentials in `db.php`:
+   - Update database credentials in `includes/db.php`:
      ```php
      $host = "127.0.0.1";
      $user = "root";